Konrad3453/bookbot/README.md

 This is a Bookbot.

-Bookbot can count letter and words.
+Bookbot can count letters and words.